Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $200 per person.

 Discover the town that's perhaps the most elegant of the Castelli Romani with its villas and parks.
 Frascati is also widely known for its production of cheese, jams, and DOC white wines.

 Today, your coach takes you to the Assisi of St. Francis and St. Clare, where overflowing windowboxes adorn the ubiquitous pink stone buildings.

 A half-day local guide, well-educated and specially-trained on the history and culture of Assisi, will accompany your group.

 Step into the basilica built on the Hill of Paradise.
 It consists of two superimposed churches resting on a series of arches: the Lower Basilica, built over the crypt which contains the tomb of St. Francis, and the Upper Basilica, decorated with frescoes by 13th-century masters Giotto and Cimabue.

-Enjoy some free time in Rome today.
+Enjoy your free time in Rome.

 Tonight, enjoy dinner with entertainment at the restaurant Le Terme del Colosseo, which is located between the Colosseum and the Roman Forum, in halls with arched ceilings and exposed stone.
 It offers a variety of Italian dishes accompanied by musical entertainment titled "Roman Fantasy," with singers in costume.

 Ciao, Europa!
 Statistics show that visitors do in fact return to Rome, although it may not have anything to do with coins in a fountain.
 Race the sun and arrive home later today, eager to share your discoveries with family and friends.